denten-books/plain-text/0-intro.md

 reading, writing, and finding knowledge.
 Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt I propose to proceed through systematic estrangement of computational metaphors, metaphors that fade into transparency as to escape the critical gaze.
+To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
+A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

 ## 0.2 Metaphor machines